growdigital/Notes/show/app.md

 * *Indicator:* Percentage of allotmenteers growing resilient plants
 * *Timings*
-    * End of project: 75%
+    * End of project: 60%
 * *Information source:* Surveys at beginning and end of project

 **2. School children take home experience and produce from sustainable gardening**

-* *Indicator:* Number of school children actively in “forest garden club”
+* *Indicator:* Number of visits by local school children, for tours, workshops, activities etc
 * *Timings*
-    1. End of year 3: 4 participants
+    1. End of year 3: 800 visits
-    2. End of year 4: 6 participants
+    2. End of year 4: 1600 visits
-    3. End of project: 8 participants
+    3. End of project: 3200 visits
-* *Information source:* Register for “forest garden club”
+* *Information source:* Visitor register

 **3. Farmers engage with regenerative alternatives for agricultural diversification**